 Congratulation you have been offered an unconditional offer letter on the MA International Relation Program starting September 2025.

-Timelines For Uk Universities Offer
+Timelines For UK Universities Offer

 Applying to a UK university isn’t just about sending in your application it’s a journey that unfolds step by step.
 Here’s what the typical timeline looks like: